 What is special – and what sets great designers apart – is the ability to empathize deeply with the audience.
 That is a “right-brained” talent that different people possess to different degrees, but it is still not magic.

-At DOOR3, we select designers based on their right-brained ability to gain empathic insight through dialogue with clients and users, and the demonstrated ability to create results in a systematic, predictable manner that are in line with that insight.
+At DOOR3, we select UX designers based on their right-brained ability to gain empathic insight through dialogue with clients and users, and the demonstrated ability to create results in a systematic, predictable manner that are in line with that insight.
 And our designers support each other in following (and continually refining) a left-brained, communication-oriented process that is proven to deliver great results.

 At its core, great UX design is a whole-brain, fully engaged activity that requires smart people to be immersed in a smart process, working transparently and without a hint of mysticism.
 Should you find yourself engaged with a designer who speaks in vague terms and does a lot of “hand-waving,” contact DOOR3 for a better experience for yourself and for your end users.